 Last fall Mike and I spent a long weekend in Colmar France.
 We decided to visit Colmar because Mike was traveling in the area for business.
 Our weekend in Colmar was unbelievable.
 We never realized how spectacular the Alsace region is.
 Are you looking for the perfect European getaway?
 Do you want a destination that isn’t overdone?
 Either way, you must visit Colmar.
 Here is our guide for planning a weekend in Colmar.
 If you’re into wine, charming French villages, savory Alsatian food, and rich history, our Colmar France itinerary is for you.
-We’ll list you 10 things you must do in Colmare with Google Map directions.
-We’ll cover places to stay and places to eat with the same detail.
+We’ll list you 10 things you must do in Colmar with Google Map directions.
+We’ll cover places to stay and places to eat in the same detail.
 Enjoy!

 Where is Colmar?